josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/😔_they_wont_leave_a_single_part_of_my_body_or_my_life_alone.md

 so i'll be sticking with the mountains and cats and my f-16 song.

-can someone from a proper govt agency come and pick up your worst jept secret, please?
+can someone from a proper govt agency come and pick up your worst kept secret, please?

 they are evading public transparency and wasting public money to play with women's sex toys for "counterterrorism".

-because orgasms that dint involve them are risks to national security?
+because orgasms that don't involve them are risks to national security?

 it is pathetic. it is weak.

-i need cinfirmation that these specimens that belong to the men, are actually being removed from my wifi network.
+i need confirmation that these specimens that belong to the men, are actually being removed from my wifi network.

-i need my givt to actually confirm that at this point.
+i need my govt to actually confirm that at this point.

-back to a pelvis thats so tight that its making my soine worse.
+back to a pelvis thats so tight that its making my spine worse.

+thanks lads. what fun.

+such is your impact on the ladies.

-is this want im supposed to write in an apoarently annual review if my spinal cord disability review?
+is this what im supposed to write in an apparently annual review of my spinal cord disability review?

 what a joke.